 With a few inexpensive supplies, party guests can help you create a beautiful memento for your child to display in their new room.
 Wedding planners have had years to come up with whimsical ideas that you can adapt for a going away party.
 Some of our favorites include:

-- Memory jar – Have older children write a favorite memory on river stones, decorative cards or other small items that can be attractively displayed in a jar or shadow box.
+- Memory jar: Have older children write a favorite memory on river stones, decorative cards or other small items that can be attractively displayed in a jar or shadow box.
 Alternatively, you could have them use Jenga® blocks or puzzle pieces for a more hands-on gift.
 Have the puzzle custom made from a group photo for added nostalgia.

 Find opportunities for your child to keep in touch.

-It’s easy for adults to keep in touch with friends via email, texts or social media, but children don’t necessarily have that luxury.
+It’s easy for adults to keep in touch with friends via email, texts, or social media, but children don’t necessarily have that luxury.
 If your kids aren’t online (or even if they are) they can always make use of the good old postal service.

 Take lots of photos!

 - Set up your own photo backdrops using fabric, wrapping paper, maps, empty frames, newspaper or posters.
+Designing these DIY photo booths could be another great way to involve your kids in the planning process.

 - Take pictures with an instant camera!
 The prints make great favors for your guests, or you can help your child use them to create a memorable photo collage for their new bedroom.